monotypical/monotypical.github.io/about.md

 ---
-title: About this website
+title: About
 ---

-I'm not sure yet what this website is about, but I'm sure I'll work it out soon.
+Hello, I'm a terminally online software developer, and this is where I post things.
+Sometimes.

+This site is generated using [Jekyll](https://jekyllrb.com/) with the [Alembic](https://github.com/daviddarnes/alembic) theme, and hosted on [GitHub Pages](https://pages.github.com/).